Hallelujah!

 That is true as far as it goes, but it leads to a false sense of security when we treat "accepting Christ's sacrifice" as a contract and an entitlement to God's mercy.
 God's mercy is definitely not a formal contract but a personal promise.
 Contracts give impersonal leverage; personal promises give personal connection.

-Using someone's flaws against them goes against the main goals of Jesus's campaign--connect, heal, bless.
-The campaign will never get anywhere if team members tear each other down.
+The only shameful thing to watch out for is the temptation to shame others, whether they are team members or outsiders.
+Using people's flaws against them is disgraceful because it goes against the main goals of Jesus's campaign--connect, heal, bless.
+The campaign will never get anywhere if team members shame others.
 Jesus, the Campaign Director, forbids it!

 Feed my sheep (John 21.15-17)

 Jesus shows us exactly how his mercy works when he talks to Peter after the resurrection.
-Instead of sticking up for Jesus in his hour of need, Peter swore he never met him in order to save his own skin.
-Jesus predicted this, but Peter insisted he would never do it.
-He did it nevertheless.
+Instead of sticking up for Jesus at his trial, Peter swore he never met him in order to save his own skin.
+When Jesus earlier predicted this, Peter insisted he would never deny Jesus, but when the time came, he caved in anyway.

 Finally Jesus said something, but it wasn't anything Peter expected, such as, "Peter, how could you?" or "What do you have to say for yourself?" or "Your penance is 40 days of fasting" or "You know, you would be headed for hell if my blood had not paid for your failure," or "You may still follow me, but a disgrace like you can never be a leader again," or "You can go back to fishing now."